entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/communication.md

 Now let's add the publisher and subscriber micro frontends in Entando.

-> Note: These are the same steps as the `Create a React Micro Frontend` tutorial.
+> Note: These follow the same steps as in the [Create a React Micro Frontend](./react.html#build-it) tutorial.

 ### Create Environment File